Old engine 5700 sits solid and quiet

 And the wind that blasts down the long avenue

-No longer carries the shriek of the steam-whistles nor billowing coal smoke
+No longer carries shrieking steam-whistles nor billowing coal smoke

-That locomotive sits idle in the quietly piling Christmas snow
+The locomotive idles in the quietly piling winter snow

 And the past has never been closer at hand.

-In another few hours I’ll walk the streets owned by this town’s ghosts
+In another few hours I’ll crunch crunch crunch along the cold streets

-To home, warm and filled with the promise of a New Year, family and care.
+To home, warm with family and filled with the promise of a New Year.